 Did you enjoy this recipe?
 Let me know with a comment and a star rating below, and don't forget to save it for later on Pinterest!

 Cilantro Lime Shrimp

 - Finely chop the cilantro leaves.
 Juice the lime.
 Mince the garlic.
 In a large bowl, combine the chopped cilantro, lime juice, minced garlic, 2 tablespoons olive oil (reserve 1 for cooking), salt, and red pepper flakes.
 Mix.
-Set aside 1 tablespoon of the marinade into another small bowl.
-Add the raw peeled shrimp to the marinade bowl and mix well.
-Let sit for 5 minutes to marinate.
+Set aside 1-2 tablespoons of the marinade into another small bowl before you add shrimp to it.